 Our Mission at The Little Angels Project is to reduce relinquishment and euthanasia rates in our communities.
 We are dedicated to providing free and low-cost medical care to under-served communities.
 As well as provide financial aid to those who have been affected/displaced by natural disasters such as wildfires.

 Our LAP Help Program has begun hosting monthly wellness clinics at different locations throughout Los Angeles county.
 These events offer free medical exams, vaccines, microchips, and low-cost Spays and Neuters provided by partnered organizations.
-We have had great success helping our communities with these events and look to increase the frequency beginning
+We have had great success helping our communities with these events and look to increase the frequency beginning in 2021.

 Enrollment for LAP Help financial assistance program is currently open.
 You can apply for assistance by clicking here.